Mosota-Kemunto-Gladys-2020/Sentiment_project/README.md

 5. Neural Networks performed well in binary classification but lagged in multi-class scenarios.

 6. Use SVM with class weighting as the primary model for both binary and multi-class sentiment analysis tasks.

+Conclusion
+After processing the data and applying machine learning models, including Logistic Regression, Random Forest, and XGBoost, we were able to:

+    Evaluate Model Performance: We assessed the models using accuracy, confusion matrices, and classification reports.
+This allowed us to determine how well each model performed in classifying the different sentiments.
+    Hyperparameter Tuning: We optimized model parameters to improve predictive performance.
+The tuned models offered better accuracy and insights into sentiment classification.
+    Key Findings

+Recommendations

+    Focus on Neutral Sentiment:
+        Engagement Strategies: Develop strategies to engage users who express neutrality.
+Target these consumers with tailored content that can potentially shift their sentiment to positive.

+        Enhance Positive Sentiment:
+        Amplify Positive Feedback: Promote positive sentiments in marketing campaigns and leverage testimonials from satisfied customers to enhance brand image.